 Conciseness | The content is padded with generic boilerplate that explains nothing Claude doesn't already know.
 Phrases like 'provides automated assistance' and 'follows industry best practices' are meaningless filler with zero actionable information. | 1 / 3 |

-Actionability | There is no concrete guidance whatsoever - no Fluentd configuration examples, no code snippets, no specific commands, no actual instructions on how to generate configs.
+Actionability | There is no concrete guidance whatsoever - no Fluentd configuration examples, no code snippets, no specific commands, no actual instructions for generating configs.
 The skill describes what it does rather than instructing how to do it. | 1 / 3 |

 Workflow Clarity | No workflow is defined.
 There are no steps, no sequence, no validation checkpoints.
-The skill merely lists vague capabilities without explaining any process for generating Fluentd configurations. | 1 / 3 |
+The skill merely lists vague 'capabilities' without explaining any process for generating Fluentd configurations. | 1 / 3 |

-Progressive Disclosure | The content is a flat, uninformative structure with no references to detailed materials, no examples file, no configuration templates, and no links to advanced topics.
-It's both monolithic and empty. | 1 / 3 |
+Progressive Disclosure | The content is a flat, uninformative structure with no references to detailed materials, no examples file, no configuration templates, and no links to Fluentd-specific documentation or patterns. | 1 / 3 |

 Total | 4 / 12 Passed |